JuliaManifolds/Manopt.jl/docs/src/references.md

 # Literature

 This is all literature mentioned / referenced in the `Manopt.jl` documentation.
-Usually you will find a small reference section at the end of every documentation page that contains references.
+Usually you find a small reference section at the end of every documentation page that contains the corresponding references as well.

 ```@bibliography
 ```